 - Ads Posts shows posts that have already been used in ads.
 These are the posts which we can now publish directly to our business page.

-From here, you can select the specific post you’d like to publish:
+From here, you can select the specific post you’d like to publish by choosing the button on the left of the post.

 You can choose to “Publish,” which will immediately place the post on your page, visible to page visitors.